scalawithcats/scala-with-cats/src/pages/case-studies/testing/index.md

 but "throw away" the `Future` part in the test code.
-Fortunately, Cats provides a solution in terms of the *identity type*, `Id`, that we discussed way back in Section [@sec:id-monad].
+Fortunately, Cats provides a solution in terms of the *identity type*, `Id`, that we discussed way back in Section [@sec:monads:identity].
 `Id` allows us to "wrap" types in a type constructor without changing their meaning: